Yes, it’s touristy, but Munich’s Hofbräuhaus piles on the charm—and the litres of beer. Photo: Jens Schwarz/Laif/Redux

 But Bordeaux now uncorks more reasons to linger in the city.
 A revitalised riverfront makes it an increasingly popular port of call for international river cruise lines such as Uniworld and Viking.
 The Musée du Vin et du Négoce gives historical context to Bordeaux’s winemaking industry and includes a wine tasting in the price of admission.
 Capping it all off, the daringly swirl-shaped Cité des Civilisations du Vin will be a cultural hub— with interactive exhibits, performances, and food and wine experiences—when it opens on the banks of the Garonne in spring 2016.

 BEST FOR All things wine.
-MAIN EVENT The biennial Bordeaux Wine Festival, 23-26 June, 2016.
+MAIN EVENT The biennial Bordeaux Wine Festival.
 ALSO TRY Galway, Ireland’s most Irish city, full of fine drinking establishments.

 With reporting by Mark Baker, Julia Buckley, Stuart Forster, Suzanne King, Margaret Loftus, Chris Moss, Pol Ó Conghaile, Mark C. O’Flaherty, Amanda Ruggeri, and Diya Kohli.

 Appeared in the December 2015 issue as “Europe’s Rising Stars”.